kubeedge/kubeedge/docs/setup/kubeedge_configure.md

 RootCA certificate and a cert/key pair is required to have a setup for KubeEdge.
 Same cert/key pair can be used in both cloud and edge.

-cert/key should exist in /etc/kubeedge/ca and /etc/kubeedge/certs [Generate certs](https://github.com/kubeedge/kubeedge/blob/master/docs/setup/kubeedge_install_source.md#generate-certificates).
+cert/key should exist in /etc/kubeedge/ca and /etc/kubeedge/certs.
+Otherwise please refer to [generate certs](https://github.com/kubeedge/kubeedge/blob/master/docs/setup/kubeedge_install_source.md#generate-certificates) to generate them.
 You need to copy these files to the corresponding directory on edge side.

 Create the `certs.tgz` by